PlaidCloud/website/content/en/docs/tutorials/stateful-application/basic-stateful-set.md

 For some distributed systems, the StatefulSet ordering guarantees are unnecessary and/or undesirable.
 These systems require only uniqueness and identity.
-To address this, in Kubernetes 1.7, we introduced `.spec.podManagementPolicy` to the StatefulSet API Object.
+To address this, in PlaidCloud 1.7, we introduced `.spec.podManagementPolicy` to the StatefulSet API Object.

 ### OrderedReady Pod Management